 Each of the homesteading blogs below provides a plethora of information on pretty much every topic you can think of.
 I have used these blogs to plan for my chickens and other animals, to make my own cleaners and candles. to plan meals and more.
 Today I am sharing those blogs with you so you can find helpful information on your homesteading journey.
 Click the blog name to be taken to the site.

 Victoria Pruitt runs this homesteading blog in Texas where she lives with her husband and one child.
 It is for a busier lifestyle and offers homesteading skills, recipes from scratch, and frugal living tips.
-You can join her in her journey of using essential oils also.
-She offers a great starter kit so you can get started in business with her.
-That is in my plans sometime in 2017!
+You can join her on her journey and even receive tons of help getting started homesteading and even blogging!

 If organic eating is your thing but you think you can’t afford it, look no further than this website!
 She has it to a science and she saves money at it too.
 Check out her website for all of the great information, products, and advice she offers!